AbhishekVenkatesh1/College-Football-Rankings/README.md

 # College-Football-Rankings
-College football ranking system that uses specific elo formula to rank teams after various weeks in a schedule.
+College football ranking system written in R that uses specific elo formula to rank teams after various weeks in a schedule.

 Factors that go into the formula include multiplier constant, point differential, wins, losses, and whether team was home/away/neutral.